 Second Chance Banking Accounts: What are They?

 A second chance banking account is an account with a lower barrier to entry.
-You don’t need perfect banking history, and staying away from overdraft fees and bounced checks can help you get better banking accounts in the future.
-Some people can’t access traditional bank accounts because of bad banking history in the past.
+You don’t need a perfect banking history, and staying away from overdraft fees and bounced checks can help you get better banking accounts in the future.
+Some people can’t access traditional bank accounts because of their bad banking history.
 These accounts give you a second chance to recover from previous banking setbacks.

 How Do Second Chance Banking Accounts Work?